 2. The refrigerator

 The inside of the refrigerator can soon start to smell icky if food goes off or is well-past its sell-by date.
 To prevent this from turning the whole of the fridge sour, without cleaning a refrigerator, cut a lemon in half and place it inside.
 Leave for about 30 minutes and you’ll have a fresh-smelling refrigerator.

 3. The microwave

-While we may remember to clean the oven every now and then, the microwave is often forgotten.
-'Microwaves can be easily cleaned with hot soapy water but another trick is to heat up a slice of lemon in a water bath, which will remove odors and keep your microwave smelling fresh,' advises Clare Edwards, Home Economist at Smeg.
+While we may remember to clean the oven every now and then, cleaning a microwave is often forgotten.
+'Microwaves can be easily cleaned with hot soapy water but another trick is to heat up a slice of lemon in a water bath, which will remove odors and keep your microwave smelling fresh,' advises Clare Edwards, home economist at Smeg.

 'Dishwashers can also be freshened up with lemons by adding a few wedges of lemon to the cutlery basket or tray.'